Creating Self-Motivated Learners: How to get your kids to do their school work.Homeschooling

 2. Offer sincere praise for a job well done.

 Not gold stars for just showing up and doing the bare minimum, but praise when they’ve learned something new, overcome a challenge, not given in to the temptation to skip a problem, or completed something in the best way possible.
 There are plenty of opportunities to offer praise to your children and congratulate them on a job well done.
 Schedule a park or library day, bake a cake, do something special to celebrate.
 School is hard work, but it doesn’t always need to be difficult on everyone.
 Don’t always focus on the negatives, or it all seems negative.
 Work on fixing the problems through clear guidance and abundant, well-deserved praise.

 3. Learn to recognize how your child’s personality affects his or her approach to schoolwork.

 Your children will all respond differently to your expectations.
 Some will get right to work, some will stall, some will argue, and some will cry.
-Some children will seem to never understand the consequences that come from late and unfinished work, and others would sooner die than get less than an A. Start with the same goal in mind for all your kids (working independently) but know that you will need to tweak your methods to help each child excel in their own way.
+Some children will seem to never understand the consequences that come from late and unfinished work, and others would sooner die than get less than an A. Start with the same goal in mind for all your kids (which is working independently) but know that you will need to tweak your methods to help each child excel in their own way.
 In my home, one child does best when working for online teachers, one does well with regular accountability checks from me, and another turns in work on time and doesn’t approach me unless she has questions.
 As a homeschooler to five kids, I couldn’t oversee everyone all the time.
 I needed to figure out how involved I needed to be with each one, and where outsourcing worked best so I could dedicate my time to where it was most needed.

 4. It takes time for kids to build up the endurance and focus they need to work independently for long stretches of time.